 We all love a bath once in a while.
 There are many benefits to taking a bubble bath.
 It releases tension after a hard day of work, relaxes the muscles, defuses tension, and softens the skin so we can scrub the dirt off.
 Regardless of the reason, we need to prepare our bath and add the right bobble soup, essential oil, or sea salt to it.

 Essential-oil bath mixes are great for tense diffusion and relaxation.
-You can mix your own bath ingredients by adding a few drops of your favorite essential oil with two-three tablespoons of sea salt.
+You can mix your bath ingredients by adding a few drops of your favorite essential oil with two-three tablespoons of sea salt.

-Special alcohol bath mixes are for skin treatments.
+Exclusive alcohol bath mixes are for skin treatments.

-Bobble bath soaps are fun and relaxing. make sure they are a mix of natural ingredients.
+Bobble bath soaps are fun and relaxing.
+Make sure they are a mix of natural ingredients.